Meet The 82-Year-Old App Developer Who Says Life Gets Better With Age

 "It is never a waste to try something and fail," Ma-chan said of the fits and starts she experienced while learning to code.
 "You will not die or get injured even if things don't pan out well.
 It's best to enjoy your failures.
 If you fail, you fail.
 What's wrong with that?"

 Besides meeting Apple CEO Tim Cook at WWDC, Ma-chan also connected with the youngest developer at the conference, a 10-year-old boy from Australia named Yuma Soerianto.
-"I never imagined gaining a friend, who is 72 years my junior and lives in the Southern hemisphere," she said.
+"I never imagined gaining a friend who is 72 years my junior and lives in the Southern hemisphere," she said.
 "I am not proficient in English, but I was able to enjoy chatting with him."

 Ma-chan said she's having the time of her life, and she's planning to make another app: "I think my legacy could be to give hope to someone that it is possible to program, even at age 82."